 Layered, symbolic and hypnotic, Hal Witney’s work attempts to offer a postmodern mash of pain and pleasure, identity, desire, and transcendent spirituality in a frenetic world of often-contradictory selves.
 Working across painting, drawing, sculpture and printmaking he seeks to reflect, process and overcome the influx of hyper-sexualised imagery in today’s visual material-based culture.

-Synthesizing a mash of ideas, fantasies, discomforts and desires, Hal creates brightly coloured, energetic works that reveal a very human struggle with identity and search for meaning.
+Synthesizing a range of ideas, fantasies, discomforts and desires, Hal creates brightly coloured, energetic works that reveal a very human struggle with identity and search for meaning.
 Urgently drawn forlorn figures exist in a world that mirrors the inner turmoil, chaos and contradictory nature of the modern mind.
 Full of life-force, his pulsating works are the result of a quest to gain spiritual understanding and self-knowledge.

 A recent graduate of UNSWAD (formerly COFA), with honours, Hal has exhibited at artist run spaces including recently at Tributary Projects in Canberra and the Sydney Art Collective.
-His works are held in a number or private collections both nationally and internationally.
+His works are held in a number of private collections both nationally and internationally.